Create Smart Folders from Datasets

 - Dimension Value(s)' ID

-Such a Dataset is used to add content to a Folder.
+Such a Dataset is used to add content to the Smart Folder.

 - Automatically populate Folders with a large number of Elements instead of adding each Element manually.